 Now our Identity should work.
 Let’s configure JWT authentication

 In ConfigureServices() method, add jwt stuff after adding identity, so new Startup file is:

 We used Configuration[“JwtIssuer”] and Configuration[“JwtKey”] when adding JWT, so let’s add these key & values to appsettings.json:

 Create a controller named AccountController for authentication that will contain /Account/Login and /Account/Register endpoints.
 It will produce JWT tokens using our GenerateJwtToken(…) method when login and register operation succeed:

-Test our Register method using curl:
+Lets test our Register method using curl:

-Now, it should response some thing like that:
+Now, it should response something like that:

 The returned token should be stored by your client application and will send all requests with HTTP header Authorization:

 This is up to you how you store your token.
 For example, in Android you may save it in SharedPreferences and assign to HTTP requests or you can use localStorage with the web.